plowsof/moneropedia-drafts/pruned-monero-gui.md

 ### Pruning from scratch or enable pruning going forward
 Pruning from scratch or enabling pruning going forward is fairly straight forward.
 It is done as follows:
 1. Go to the `Settings` page and switch to the `Node` tab.
-(If the option is not available, change wallet mode to [advanced mode](https://www.getmonero.org/resources/user-guides/remote_node_gui.html#:~:text=Change%20your%20wallet%20to%20advanced%20mode&text=The%20main%20menu%20(%20Welcome%20to,next%20page%20select%20Advanced%20mode%20.)))
+(If the option is not available, change your wallet mode to [advanced mode](https://www.getmonero.org/resources/user-guides/remote_node_gui.html#:~:text=Change%20your%20wallet%20to%20advanced%20mode&text=The%20main%20menu%20(%20Welcome%20to,next%20page%20select%20Advanced%20mode%20.)))
 2. Make sure `Local node` is selected.
 3. Add the `--prune-blockchain` flag to the `Daemon` `startup flags` box.
 ![pruned_1](https://user-images.githubusercontent.com/77655812/169629970-e076d392-2112-44a1-9745-7a3faa9dff9c.png){:width="600px"}